Fusion-Party-Aus/Formal-Documents/Constitution.md

 3. If a quorum is not present within 30 minutes after the notified commencement time of a general meeting—

-   1. in the case of a meeting convened by, or at the request of, Members under rule [33] the meeting must be dissolved; or
+   a) in the case of a meeting convened by, or at the request of, Members under rule [33] the meeting must be dissolved; or

 > **Note:** If a meeting convened by, or at the request of, Members is dissolved under this sub-rule, the business that was to have been considered at the meeting is taken to have been dealt with.
 If Members wish to have the business reconsidered at another special meeting, the Members must make a new request under rule [33].

 2. in any other case—

-   1. the meeting must be adjourned to a date not more than 21 days after the adjournment; and
+   a) the meeting must be adjourned to a date not more than 21 days after the adjournment; and

    2. notice of the date, time and place to which the meeting is adjourned must be given at the meeting and confirmed by written notice given to all Members as soon as practicable after the meeting.